Low-frequency and Moir\'e Floquet engineering: a review: Aknowledgements

 \section{Aknowledgements}

-We are grateful to Babak Seradjeh, Abhishek Kumar, T. Pereg-Barnea, M. Lentz, H. A. Fertig, Fengchen Wu, Sam Shallcross, Gaurav Chaudhary, Arthur Ernst, Pontus Laurell, Aaron D. Barr, Aritz Leonardo, Zexun Lin, and Maia G. Vergniory, Edoardo Baldini, Carina A. Belvin, Ilkem Ozge Ozel, Dominik Legut, Andrzej Kozlowski, Andrzej M. Ole\'s, P. Piekarz, Jos\'e Lorenzana, and Nuh Gedik for discussions and collaborations on some of the topics discussed here.
+We are grateful to Babak Seradjeh, Abhishek Kumar, Tami Pereg-Barnea, Meghan Lentz, Herbert A. Fertig, Fengchen Wu, Sam Shallcross, Gaurav Chaudhary, Arthur Ernst, Pontus Laurell, Aaron D. Barr, Aritz Leonardo, Ze-Xun Lin, and Maia G. Vergniory, Edoardo Baldini, Carina A. Belvin, Ilkem Ozge Ozel, Dominik Legut, Andrzej Kozlowski, Andrzej M. Ole\'s, P. Piekarz, Jos\'e Lorenzana, Nuh Gedik, Benedetta Flebus, and Allan H. MacDonald for discussions and collaborations on some of the topics discussed here.
 This research was primarily supported by the National Science Foundation through the Center for Dynamics and Control of Materials: an NSF MRSEC under Cooperative Agreement No. DMR-1720595.
 We also acknowledge partial support under NSF DMR-1949701.